wpfleger96/Calculator/README.md

 # CSCI 1302 - Calculator Project (cs1302-calculator)

 Skeleton code for the Calculator project assigned to the students in Michael E.
-Cotterell's Spring 2013 CSCI 1302 class at the University of Georgia.
+Cotterell's Spring 2014 CSCI 1302 class at the University of Georgia.
 Please read the entirety of this file before beginning your project.

 ## Academic Honesty

-You implicitly agree to Academic Honesty policy as outlined in the course syllabus and course website (available at: http://cs.uga.edu/~mec/cs1302/).
+You implicitly agree to Academic Honesty policy as outlined in the course syllabus.

 In accordance with the notice above, I must caution you to **not** fork this repository on GitHub if you have an account.
 Doing so will more than likely make